Chart Color Schemes

 AreaSearch assessment of residential development activity positions Port Sorell among the top 25% of areas assessed nationwide

-Port Sorell has received approximately 75 dwelling approvals annually over the past five financial years, totalling 378 homes from FY-21 to FY-25.
-As of FY-26, 13 approvals have been recorded.
-On average, 1.5 new residents per year have arrived with each new home over these five years, indicating balanced supply and demand conditions.
-This figure has eased to 0.8 people per dwelling in the past two financial years due to improved supply availability.
-New homes are being constructed at an average value of $340,000, which is somewhat higher than regional norms, reflecting quality-focused development.
+Port Sorell has seen approximately 75 dwelling approvals annually over the past five financial years, totalling 378 homes.
+As of FY26, 17 approvals have been recorded.
+On average, 1.5 new residents arrived per new home each year between FY21 and FY25.
+However, this figure has eased to 0.8 people per dwelling over the past two financial years.
+The average construction cost value for new homes is $340,000.

 Frequently Asked Questions - Development